-- 110. The Office has identified six strategic risks which could undermine the results it aims to achieve with its Strategic Plan (2016 2018): - Trust in the Office diminishing due to misperceptions that it is insufficiently independent or impartial. - Performance declining due to low quality in its core activities. - Performance declining due to under-implementation of the strategic plan. - Insufficient resources to implement the strategic plan. - Lack of cooperation affecting its core activities and implementation of the strategy. - Security prohibiting or significantly restricting the Office from operating. - 111.
-The Office presently assesses the likelihood and impact of these risks as follows:
+- 119. The Office has identified six strategic risks which could undermine the results it aims to achieve with its Strategic Plan (2016 2018): - Trust in the Office diminishing due to misperceptions that it is insufficiently independent or impartial. - Performance declining due to low quality in its core activities. - Performance declining due to under-implementation of the strategic plan. - Insufficient resources to implement the strategic plan. - Lack of cooperation affecting its core activities and implementation of the strategy. - Security prohibiting or significantly restricting the Office from operating.

+120. The Office presently assesses the likelihood and impact of these risks as follows:

-High Impartiality & independence perception Low quality core activities Insufficient resources Lack of cooperation Security Medium Under- implementation of the strategic plan Low Impact Likelihood Low Medium High
+High Impartiality & Insufficient resources Security

+independence negative perception Lack of cooperation

+Low quality core activities

+Medium Under-

+implementation of

+the strategic plan

+Low

+Impact

+Likelihood Low Medium High

-112. The Office will monitor the evolution of the medium level risks (yellow).
+121. The Office will monitor the evolution of the medium level risks (yellow).
 It has also put in place risk mitigation strategies for the high level risks (red) and will monitor their implementation.